Realtime vs Cloud Firestore: Which Firebase Database to Choose

 Skipping ahead of the history of the evolution of Firebase, within one year after its acquisition by Google, it was merged with Divshot and since then it has expanded to become a unified platform for mobile developers.

 So what is Firebase database?
 Firebase is a BaaS, that is, Backend as a Service.
-Using the Products provided by Firebase, web developers and Mobile developers can build high-quality applications.
+Using the Products provided by Firebase, it is not just the Mobile developers who can build high-quality applications.
+Google has launched several new features for Firebase web users as well.

 There are two products of Firebase which make it possible to build all the applications we just mentioned.
 Realtime and Cloud Firestore.